 Clients may incur certain fees or charges imposed by third parties, other than Beacon, in connection with investments made on behalf of the Client's account[s].
 The Client is responsible for all custody and securities execution fees charged by the Custodian if applicable.
-The Advisor's recommended custodian does not charge securities transaction fees for ETF and equity trades in Client accounts, but typically charges for mutual funds and other types of investments.
 The fees charged by Beacon are separate and distinct from these custody and execution fees.